Eugenius Warming: Plantesamfund ('Oecology of plants')

 The German ecologist A. F. W. Schimper published Pflanzengeographie auf physiologisher Grundlage in 1898.

 This work not only covered much of the same ground as Warming did in 1895 and 1896 but in fact also leaned heavily on Warming’s research.
 Schimper (1898) quoted extensively from more than 15 of Warming’s works and even reproduced Warming’s figures.
 Yet nowhere did Schimper acknowledge his profound debt to Warming, neither in the list of picture credits, nor in the acknowledgements section of the Vorwort, nor in his list of major sources, and not even in a footnote! ...
 Although replete with Warming’s data, it contains few ideas and did not advance ecology beyond what Warming had done earlier.

 Warming as a teacher

-Warming was a skillful and dedicated pedagogue, whose presentation of the subject was useful far beyond his lecture theatre in Copenhagen.
-He wrote a number of botany textbooks for the university level, as well as school books.
+Warming authored university and school botany textbooks used in Denmark and abroad.

 Handbook of systematic botany

 Warming's textbook on systematics for his lectures of botany in Copenhagen appeared in several editions and was translated to German, Russian and English and used in foreign universities.